GregMcLean-UQ/SorghumHeat/README.md

 # SorghumHeat
-Implementing the latest hear routines for Viluco experiments
+Implementing the latest heat routines for Viluco experiments